tkuboi/csc365WebAppExampleStepByStep/steps/step3/README.md

                 /entity

 ```
+- The model is classes in entity.
-The view is at /src/main/webapp/.
+- The view is JSPs in /src/main/webapp/.
+- The controller is servlets in controller.

 11. in /src/main/java/edu/calpoly/csc365/example1/, create a package 'controller'.
 12. In the controller package, create a class CustomerServlet, which extends HttpServlet.